Substra/substra-backend/README.md

 Do not forget to build the substra-model image as described in the step 9 of this tutorial.

 3. Install dependencies (might be useful to create a virtual environment before, eg using virtualenv and virtualenvwrapper):
-  - For numpy, scipy, and pandas (for Unbuntu & Debian users): `sudo apt-get install python-numpy python-scipy python-pandas`
+  - For numpy, scipy, and pandas (for Ubuntu & Debian users): `sudo apt-get install python-numpy python-scipy python-pandas`
   - `pip install -r requirements.txt`
 4. Setup the database:
   - Install [PostgreSQL](https://www.postgresql.org/download/) if needed